-Use some kitchen magic this Halloween to conjure up these decadently rich, unbelievably creamy, Peanut Butter Fudge Filled Chocolate Cauldron Pops.
+Use some kitchen magic this Halloween to conjure up these decadently rich, unbelievably creamy, Peanut Butter Fudge Filled Chocolate Cauldron Lollipops.
 Then have fun filling them with your own magical potion.

 Imagine the best peanut butter cup you've ever eaten, on a lollipop stick, decorated like a witch's cauldron, and you have this Halloween treat.

 I used my absolute favorite method of making peanut butter fudge to create these pops.